-Fonias is the most famous and most important river in Samothrace.
-Its starts its journey somewhere around the steep heights of Mount Saos and flows into the Thracian Sea somewhere east of Therma.
-Here and there it runs rapidly through the rocks, giving birth to several waterfalls and vathres, the natural stone carved pools which are a trademark of the island.
-In the summer its valley is crowded with people hiking the mountain trails or simply enjoying a refreshing dip in the water or the cool shadow of the forest.
+Fonias is the most famous and the most important river in Samothrace.
+It starts its journey from the steep heights of Mount Saos and flows into the Thracian Sea somewhere east of Therma.
+It rushes over the rocky terrain, giving birth to several waterfalls and vathres (the natural stone carved pools which are a trademark of the island).
+In the summer its valley is quite popular with hikers who go up the mountain trails or simply enjoy a refreshing dip in the water or search for the cool shade of the forest.

 The beginning of the trail

-The starting point of the trail through the Fonias Valley is on the north coast of the island, about 5 kilometers as you go from Therma to Kipos Beach, the east end of the road.
-Right after crossing a bridge you'll notice a parking lot on the right, under the trees.
-There is enough space here in spring and autumn, but in July and August the place is so crowded that the cars are parked on the roadside.
-In the summer you'll also meet all kinds of boho people selling jewelry, honey or local spices.
+The starting point of the trail through the Fonias Valley is on the north coast of the island, about 5 kilometers away from Therma as you head to Kipos Beach.
+Right after crossing a bridge you'll see a parking lot on your right, under the trees.
+Usually there is plenty of space here in the spring and autumn.
+Quite the opposite, in July and August the place gets crowded and people end up leaving their cars on the side of the road.

-The trail to the first waterfall of Fonias river is easy and perfect for beginners, children included.
-It is a path that will take you, with very little elevation gain, along the valley, through a forest that looks like out of a fairy tale – the enchanted forest, with secular plane trees, with hollow trunks and twisted branches, shaping strange forms.
+The trail to the first waterfall is easy and perfect for beginners, children included.
+It is a path that will take you, with very little elevation gain, along the valley, through a forest that looks straight out of a fairy tale – the enchanted forest, full of secular plane trees, with hollow trunks and twisted branches.
 Some say that the place is loaded with energy, which is why the trees would grow so weird.

-Electric blue translucent dragonflies flap their wings around you and sometimes they let themselves be photographed sitting on your hand.
-Colorful butterflies flutter among the flowers and little frogs jump in and out of the water here and there.
+Electric blue translucent dragonflies flap their wings around you and sometimes they let themselves be photographed resting on your hand.
+Colorful butterflies flutter their wings among the flowers and tiny frogs jump in and out of the water.

-At times the vegetation is dense and the path is bordered by tall ferns, going up above your knees.
-The whole landscape resembles a jungle.
-Every now and then the river forms pools, perfect for taking a refreshing dip.
+Later on the hike the vegetation is dense and the path is bordered by tall ferns, sometimes waist high.
+The landscape here is reminiscent of a jungle.
+Every so often the river forms pools, perfect for taking a refreshing dip.

-The trail is marked with a red dot, but the color is so faded that you barely can notice the markers.
+The trail is marked with a red dot, but the color is so faded that you can barely distinguish the signs.
 Just remember to follow the path and the river.
-At a certain point, about 30 minutes into the trail, the path takes you over some large rocks.
+At a certain point, about 30 minutes into the trail, the path takes you over some large boulders.
 Immediately after there's a big fallen tree you have to walk around.

-At the end of the trail you will reach a big vathra, which is hidden by a large flat rocky area, where tourists often sunbathe.
-On the left side, some signs hanging from the trees warn you that from here you are on your own.
-Somebody wrote on them, complaining about the poor trail markings.
+Before the end of the trail you will reach a big vathra, which is hidden behind a large flat rocky area, where tourists often sunbathe.
+On the left side, some signs hang from the trees warning you that from here on you are on your own.

-To see the waterfall, you must cross the river and climb a steep slope.
-On the opposite side you'll see the 15 meters high waterfall in all its splendor.
+To see the 15 meter waterfall, you must cross the river and climb a steep slope.
+From here you can gaze at it in all its splendor.

-The hike takes about 30 minutes of fast walking or 45 minutes-1 hour of slow walking, if you want to take photos or admire the scenery.
+The hike takes about 30 minutes of fast walking or 45-60 minutes of slow walking, with plenty of time to take photos or to admire the scenery.

 Hiking time from the first waterfall to Gerania: 20-30 minutes.